D4-project/passive-ssh/README.md

 The key materials along fingerprints and hosts are stored in a fast-lookup database.
 The system provides an historical view of SSH keys seen but also common key materials reused on different IP addresses.

+Related paper for this work: [Active and Passive Collection of SSH Key Material for Cyber Threat Intelligence](https://dl.acm.org/doi/full/10.1145/3491262).

 # Features

 - A simple SSH scanner
 - A server storing key materials in a Redis database
 - A simple ReST API to lookup by SSH fingerprints (including [hassh](https://github.com/salesforce/hassh) or host (IPv4, IPv6 or onion addresses)
 - Statistics of SSH banners and SSH fingerprints

 ## Server Requirements